akillness/CreateWithTheCode/README.md

 ### Contents
 1. Start 3D Engine
 2. Pedal to the Metal
-3. Track fast moving object
+3. High speed chase
-4. Ready to drive
+4. Step into the Driver's seat
 5. Airplane programming